Monday, 30 April 2012

 It may be that 2011 was a dud year in fiction - there must be some dud years, after all - but it is based on the assumption that we read novels in the same way we read newspapers - to find out what is happening now.
 We don't.
 Of the eight books I have read this month, only one was published this year - the rest span from 2011 to 1852 - thank you, Mr. Dickens.
 Readers have a longer run at fiction than these shindigs and shenanigans attest.

-The third nominee is proof of this.
-This was Denis Johnson's Train Dreams, which was published as a long short story in the Paris Review in 2002, and last year was packaged in the US as a novella, and, it seems, elsewhere before this in 2006.
+and last year was packaged in the US as a novella, and, it seems, elsewhere before this in 2006.
 Not yet published in the UK, it is, however, available as an audiobook read by Will Patton alongside the stories from Jesus' Son.
 I read it in 2005.

 Whether the novella is greatly different from the story, I can't say - it may be its once 50 odd pages of short story can be spread across 100+ pages of creamy white wide-margined paper and sold as such without much more being added.
 I would want nothing to be taken away from it, and any additional sentences from Denis Johnson are to be savoured.